ABMatrix/bool-network/README.md

 # Move Node

-A substrate node with move engine of libra.
+A new SRML-based substrate and libra move engine.

 # Building